emrbaykal/PowerShell/simplivity-upgrade-pre-check/README.md

      Get-SVT-Cluster
      ```
    - If prompted, provide necessary infrastructure and authentication details for environment.
+    - If you only want to capture Simplivity Support Dump , the following module will be called.
+     ```powershell
+     Get-SVT-Support-Dump
+     ```
    - If you only want to analyze the requirements on the host where the update manager will be run, the following module will be called.
      ```powershell
      Get-Update-Manager